Skip to main content

 Inset spacing refers to paddings and margins that you apply to your elements.

-- Inset spacings for the outermost layer in your layout are at least 48px or 16px in dense layouts.
+• Inset spacing for the outermost layer of your layout is at least 48px (or 16px for dense layouts).

-- Inset spacings for surfaces are 24px or 16px for dense layouts.
+• Inset spacing for surfaces is 24px (or 16px for dense layouts).

-- Inset spacings for fields are 12px or smaller, depending on the use case.
+• Inset spacing for fields is 12px or less, depending on the use case.

-You need to use our spacing tokens when applying inset spacing.
+You must use our spacing tokens when applying inset spacing.

-Use at least one smaller spacing token for top or bottom insets when text borders an element's outer top or bottom bounds to ensure visual balance in layouts.
+To ensure visual balance in layouts, use at least one smaller spacing token for the top or bottom inset if text borders the element's outer top or bottom bound.